mirryi/wikichan/README.md

 **Wikichan** is a WebExtensions addon for Firefox that conveniently displays a popup with a preview of the Wikipedia article.

-Currently supports queries to Wikipedia in English, ~~French, German, Spanish, Russian, Japanese, and Chinese.~~ Support for more languages may come later.
+v2 currently supports queries to Wikipedia in English, ~~French, German, Spanish, Russian, Japanese, and Chinese.~~ Support for more languages may come later.